 |On the left in Arabic||على اليسار||‘alaa alyasaar|

 |Walk in Arabic||إمشي||Emshi|

 |I can show you in Arabic||سأريك الطريق||Sa’reek attareeq|

 |Come with me in Arabic||تعالى معى||Ta’aali ma’i|

 |Next to in Arabic||بجانب||Bijaanib|

 |Behind in Arabic||خلف||Khalf|

 So, there you have it.
 Now you should be able to get around the Arab world and let other people know how to get around as well.

-If you’re looking for direction in your life when it comes to learning about the Arabic language and Arab culture, then let kaleela show you the way.
-Come over to kaleela.com and download the Kaleela Arab language learning app coming soon to a mobile near you.
+If you’re looking for direction in your life when it comes to learning about Arabic language and Arab culture, then let Kaleela show you the way.
+Come over to kaleela.com and download the Kaleela Arabic learning app for your iOS or Android.